kyrathasoft/campaign/npcNames.md

-Auriochos d'Rosenberger
+- Auriochos d'Rosenberger
-Banville Mask, Keeper of the Heart Queen’s pictures Magen Eisenthrast
+- Banville Mask, Keeper of the Heart Queen’s pictures
+- Fornost d'Voivodja, Abbot - founded the Seekers in PR 102, in Helix
+- Magen Eisenthrast
-Matthias d'Slaytonthorpe
+- Matthias d'Slaytonthorpe
-Rogier Van Der Weyden
+- Rogier Van Der Weyden
+- Tauste (surname is a Secret)